-Please see times opposite and the monthly Kalendar for any changes
+Please see times below and the monthly Kalendar for any changes

 Monday to Wednesday 12.30

 Friday and Saturday 11.00

 Please remember face masks are required when moving around the Church!

 One night a man had a dream.
 He dreamed he was walking along the beach with the lord.
 Across the sky flashed scenes from his life.
 For each scene, he noticed two sets of footprints in the sand; one belonged to him, and the other to the Lord.
 When the last scene of his life flashed before him, he looked back at the footprints in the sand.
 He noticed that many times along the path of his life there was only one set of footprints. he also noticed that it happened at the very lowest and saddest times in his life.
 This really bothered him and he questioned the lord about it.
 "Lord, You said that once I decided to follow You, You'd walk with me all the way.
 But I have noticed that during the most troublesome times in my life, there is only one set of footprints.
 I don't understand why when I needed You the most You would leave me."
 The Lord replied, "My precious, precious child, I love you and I would never leave you.
 During your times of trial and suffering. when you see only one set of footprints, it was then that I carried you."

 “We pray for all seeking a cure for the Coronavirus, for those who tend the sick, and for those making our schools and environment safe especially as the restrictions ease: that we may all adapt sensibly so that we may enjoy future experiences as they come about.

 Here at St Martin's we are committed to good safeguarding practices, and the safety and well being of all those in our community.
 If you wish to raise a safeguarding concern or would like more information please contact our Parish Safeguarding Officer on 01273 689989